jeffersonvivanco/WebProgrammingNotes/react-from-scratch/README.md

     - when you run your app now changes to the code should update the client immediately.

 ### Last details
 You might notice something interesting about starting your project.
-Built files never show up
+Built files never show up in your `dist` folder.
+See, `webpack-dev-server` is actually serving the bundled files from memory--once the server stops, they're gone.
+To actually build your files, we're going to utilize `webpack` proper--add a script called `build` in your `package.json` with the following command: `webpack --mode development`.
+You can replace `development` with `production`, but if you completely omit `--mode`, it will fall back to the latter and give you a warning.